Protivsporta/ERC-20-token-example/README.md

-  coverage    	Generates a code coverage report for tests flatten     	Flattens and prints contracts and their dependencies help        	Prints this message mint        	Create amount of tokens on the address node        	Starts a JSON-RPC server on top of Hardhat Network run         	Runs a user-defined script after compiling the project test        	Runs mocha tests
+  coverage    	Generates a code coverage report for tests flatten     	Flattens and prints contracts and their dependencies help        	Prints this message node        	Starts a JSON-RPC server on top of Hardhat Network run         	Runs a user-defined script after compiling the project test        	Runs mocha tests